u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 #elb_region_endpoint=elasticloadbalancing.us-east-1.amazonaws.com
 ```

-> **Notice** that we used to put Acccess Key ID and Secret Access Key ID in .boto before.
+> **Notice** that we used to put Access Key ID and Secret Access Key ID in .boto before.
 Since we add IAM role, we don't need it anymore.

 ### Generate Bee instances and test a target